UnofficialJuliaMirror/Turing.jl-fce5fe82-541a-59a6-adf8-730c64b5f9a0/docs/src/compiler_notes.md

 ## Open Problems
 There are several technical limitations in the above examples which are a consequence of the state of the implementation (it's not finished) as opposed to issues with the proposed approach in general.
 These include:
 - It is currently necessary to always return a `Tuple` from one's `@model`s.
 Only a relatively small amount of work will be required to remove this constraint.
+- We don't support keyword arguments in `@model` functions.
+Again, only a small amount of work required to fix.
 - We don't have a performant way to generate arrays of observations - all random-number generation is done by `rand` rather than `rand!`.
 Relatively straightforward to fix, but probably does require a bit of thought to get right.
 There are a few options here:
   + Leave it as it is -- a win for simplicity, but bad for performance.
   + Provide an in-place version of `~`, which allows the user to explicitly provide destination data for their random variable to avoid allocating when `rand` is called -- possibly a bit ugly, probably good for performance, not entirely clear how this should interact with, for example, `logpdf`.